Communio-Templorum/bylaws/Articles-of-Incorporation.md

 citizenship, or disability status.

 No person can be denoted as a Member of the Corporation without their express permission.

+The Corporation shall not direct or encourage Members to shun any individual person, whether they be a current or former Member of the Corporation or in any way unaffiliated with the Corporation.

 ### Pater Familias